SCAD student and Lite Foot Company founder upcycling competition winner

 KATIE RODGERS-HUBBARD

-Katie Rodgers-Hubbard is the executive director of Lite Foot Environmental Foundation, and founder of Lite Foot Company, a refillery and sustainable home goods store in January 2021, when she moved to Savannah, GA from abroad.
+Katie Rodgers-Hubbard is the executive director of Lite Foot Environmental Foundation, and founder of Lite Foot Company, a refillery and sustainable home goods store.
 It was through Katie’s experience running Lite Foot Company that the need for sustainable education and initiatives in the community were made apparent.
 She earned her master’s degree in Higher Education Administration, and has experience creating and implementing strong educational programs and curriculums.

 In the midst of trying to save the planet, Katie loves organizing social activities, bringing people together, supporting women’s sports and snuggling with her dog, Neville.
 Her comedic timing is particularly impressive, and she most closely identifies with Parks and Rec’s Leslie Knope, in pretty much every way possible.
 Oddly enough, she also identifies with Joy from Inside Out, so needless to say she’s an Amy Poehler superfan.